gbedwell/gbedwell.github.io/_pages/cv.md

 **Instructor in Medicine** - Dana-Farber Cancer Institute/Harvard Medical School.

 These days, my principal scientific interests are in computational and systems biology.
 I am particularly interested in developing ways to better understand retroviral integration targeting biases and how those biases relate to provirus expression and/or latency.
 To this end, I am developing a statistical method, xInt, to define the "expected" levels of integration into each genomic feature (e.g. a single gene) within a pre-defined feature-set (e.g. all genes).
 Conceptually, this is a formalization and an expansion of the rigrag methodology that I worked on previously (see below), but with improved statistical rigor and the introduction of expected integration levels for wild-type integration.
-I am also involved in collaborations looking at integration sites in patients harboring certain interesting clinical phenotypes.
+I am additionally involved in collaborations looking at integration site locations in patients harboring certain clinical phenotypes and I am actively involved in designing, performing, and analyzing biophysical experiments related to protein phase separation.

 **Consulting** - Freelance.